derekprieur/robo-pulse/README.md

-Components and layout:
-a.
-Header: Display the app name, logo, and navigation.
-b.
-Main content area: Show a list of articles with a brief overview and image.
 c.
 Sidebar: Include search functionality, category filters, and user favorites.
 d.
 Article page: Show the full article with additional details and a link to the source.
 e.
 Footer: Add copyright information, social media links, and any additional information.